TGX 1.1.1

 JPEGDEC jpeg;

-// Load the jpeg image "batman" stored in RAM and link the decoder to TGX
+// Load the JPEG image "batman" stored in RAM and link the decoder to TGX

 // -> note that 'TGX_JPEGDraw' is passed as callback parameter.